jonkatz2/jonkatz2.github.io/_posts/2017-08-04-OHLC-plotting-in-R.md

 ---
 {% include JB/setup %}

-# OHLC Plots With Base Graphics In R
 I think OHLC plots are kind of neat, but it seems R caters mostly to scientific data and these are more for financial data.
 Even so, there are plenty of times that I want to display high-low-mean data, but a boxplot isn't quite right.
 There are a number of packages that you can download to gain this feature, but oftentimes it is more trouble than it is worth to install a package so you can use one function from it (although [the version from plotly](https://plot.ly/r/ohlc-charts/) looks very cool).
 Here's a short workaround, using only the base plotting capabilities.

 For data I'll use some wind speed forecasts for a not so-random spot in the Colorado desert.
 These are based on a 10-day forecast from weatherunderground.com (maybe more on that in the future), so it is 10 rows of predicted min, max, and mean wind speeds.